ku-sldg/haskell-am/README.md

     * Standalone Attestation Server executable.
 Handles requests to interpret Copland phrases.
 * ClientMain.hs:  Main module for Appraiser Client.
     * Top-level Attestation Manager/Appraiser protocol evaluation (assumes appraiser is at place 0).
+* ConnectionServerMain:  Main module for the Connection Server.
+    * A single ConnectionServer serves an arbitrary number of Attestion Managers running on the same platform.
 * GenMain.hs:  Main module for Generator/Translator.
     * Generates random well-formed datatypes and JSON objects that are relevant during attestation.
 Also acts as an oracle for bi-directional translation between datatypes and their JSON representation.
 * CoplandLang.hs:  Copland language definition-  terms and concrete evidence.